Mark Russinovich: Career

-From September 1994 through February 1996 he was a research associate with the University of Oregon's computer science department.
-From February through September 1996 he was a developer with NuMega Technologies, where he worked on performance monitoring software for Windows NT.
+From September 1994 through February 1996, Russinovich was a research associate with the University of Oregon's computer science department.
+From February through September 1996 he was a developer with NuMega Technologies, where he worked on performance-monitoring software for Windows NT.

-In 1996, he and Bryce Cogswell cofounded Winternals Software, where Russinovich served as Chief Software Architect, and the web site sysinternals.com, where Russinovich wrote and published dozens of popular Windows administration and diagnostic utilities including Autoruns, Filemon, Regmon, Process Explorer, TCPView, and RootkitRevealer among many others.
+In 1996, he and Bryce Cogswell cofounded Winternals Software, where Russinovich served as Chief Software Architect, and the web site sysinternals.com, where Russinovich wrote and published dozens of popular Windows administration and diagnostic utilities including Autoruns, Filemon, Regmon, Process Explorer, TCPView, and RootkitRevealer.

-From September 1996 through September 1997, he worked as a consulting associate at OSR Open Systems Resources, Inc., a company based in Amherst, New Hampshire.
+From September 1996 through September 1997, he was a consulting associate at OSR Open Systems Resources, Inc., based in Amherst, New Hampshire.
 From September 1997 through March 2000, he was a research staff member at IBM's Thomas J. Watson Research Center, researching operating system support for Web server acceleration and serving as an operating systems expert.

-Russinovich joined Microsoft in 2006, when it acquired Winternals Software.
+Russinovich joined Microsoft in 2006 when it acquired Winternals.

-In his role as an author, he is a regular contributor to TechNet Magazine and Windows IT Pro magazine (previously called Windows NT Magazine) on the subject of the Architecture of Windows 2000 and was co-author of Inside Windows 2000 (third edition).
-Russinovich is the author of many tools used by Windows NT and Windows 2000 kernel-mode programmers, and of the NTFS file system driver for DOS.
+As an author, Russinovich is a regular contributor to TechNet Magazine and Windows IT Pro magazine (previously Windows NT Magazine) on the Architecture of Windows 2000, and was co-author of Inside Windows 2000 (Third Edition).
+He wrote many tools used by Windows NT and Windows 2000 kernel-mode programmers, and the NTFS file system driver for MS-DOS.